The Student Services team at Northwest Yeshiva High School comprises a few broad areas of focus:

 NYHS partners with Mercer Island School District for individualized learning support through the Proportionate Share Program.
 The school may additionally ask families to seek private tutoring and/or learning support outside of the school day and the Student Services team can provide recommended tutors and professionals depending on the students’ needs.

-Our School Counselor helps all students:
+Our Director of Student Services helps all students:

 apply academic achievement strategies

 plan for postsecondary options (higher education, military, work force)